php-fig/fig-standards/proposed/psr-cache.md

 timestamp for the save time of the item in the cache so that it can then compute the remaining TTL.

-### 1.3 CacheDriver
+### 1.3 Cache

-By `CacheDriver` we refer to a object that implements the `Psr\Cache\CacheInterface` interface.
+By `Cache` we refer to a object that implements the `Psr\Cache\CacheInterface` interface.

-When saving the cache item the driver SHOULD perform only the save operation but other operations MAY be done such as logging / profiling.
-Other operation types are MAY be done as well but it is RECOMMENDED to keep the driver as simple as possible in order to it to be exchanged / used in other projects with ease.
+When saving the cache item, it SHOULD perform only the save operation, but other operations MAY be done such as logging / profiling.
+Other operation types MAY be done as well but it is RECOMMENDED to keep the implementation as simple as possible in order to it to be exchanged / used in other projects with ease.

-The `defaultTTL` value MUST be expressed in seconds and will be used when the user will not provide a TTL to the value that's saved to the cache system.
-It will also serve as point of reference when the value is not valid for the used driver as well as a default value when the `TTL` or `remainingTTL` are not present in the `CacheItem` or are damaged.
+If the user doesn't provide a TTL value then the `Cache` MUST set a default value that is either configured by the user or, if not available, the maximum value allowed by the driver.

 It will be the implementation job to define what values are considered valid or invalid for the specific driver but the user should be aware of the accepted values by the underlying solution.

+When saving new values into the cache system, the `Cache` implementation will first create a `CacheItem` then store it.
+Users are allowed to create new `CacheItem` objects but their usage is outside of this document scope.

+`Cache` MUST return a `CacheItem` when the item is found in the cache and `null` when the item is not found.

 2. Package
 ----------